callmephilip/django-heroku-bootstrap/README.md

 * Celerybeat for periodic tasks
 * Fabric for housekeeping

-All the settings are spread accross 3 files in the settings/ directory.
+All the settings are spread accross 6 files in the settings/ directory.
+* aws.py contains AWS credentials and settings
+* celerybeat.py has Celerybeat's schedule configuration
 * common.py has all your standard Django jazz that is identical for dev and production environments
 * dev.py contains development specific settings
 * prod.py contains production specific settings
+* static.py is used for collecstatic routine

 ## Bootstrapping Your awesome app